Azure/azure-documentdb-java/README.md

 #Microsoft Azure DocumentDB Java SDK

-This project provides a client library in Java that makes it easy to consume Azure DocumentDB services.
+This project provides a client library in Java that makes it easy to interact with Azure DocumentDB.
 For documentation please see the Microsoft Azure [Java Developer Center](http://azure.microsoft.com/en-us/develop/java/) and the [JavaDocs](http://dl.windowsazure.com/documentdb/javadoc).

 ##Download
 ###Option 1: Via Maven